azjgard/react-redux-chloroform/README.md

 * Optional
   > * **type** - currently only supports "text" or "password". obviously, "text" is the default.

+#### Ideas TODO

+* Add Field validation
+* Add Form validation
+* Add support for other types
+* Add support for select boxes
+* Remove styling by default, but maybe toss in some enable-able themes?

 There are probably about a million and one things that I could add to this to make it more flexible, so we'll see what my time permits.
 Feel free to open up a PR.